bitmakerlabs/wdi-october-2017/07-programming-fundamentals-part-2-collections-and-iteration/README.md

 The above example would be processed exactly like our original code block, but is more difficult to understand as `x` has less meaning.

 One of the most important goals in programming is make your code ***easy to reason about***.
-Once to start developing bigger programs, it can be difficult to follow code that hasn't used well thoughtout variable names.
+Once you start developing bigger programs, it can be difficult to follow code that doesn't use thoughtful variable names.
 Let's put `bear` back in as our block scoped variable name:

 ```ruby
 bears.each do |bear|